MaastrichtU-IDS/knowledge-collaboratory-api/README.md

 2 services are started:

-* A SPARQL endpoint to query the Nanopublication network of HDT files using `comunica/actor-init-sparql`
+* **A SPARQL endpoint to query the Nanopublications** network of HDT files using `comunica/actor-init-sparql`
-* A Reasoner API to query the SPARQL endpoint, using https://github.com/MaastrichtU-IDS/d2s-api/tree/develop
+* **A Reasoner API to query the SPARQL endpoint**, using https://github.com/MaastrichtU-IDS/d2s-api/tree/develop

 Build and start the container with [docker-compose 🐳](https://docs.docker.com/compose/)